 But for multipotentialites, the struggle doesn’t stop once we get our first jobs.
 Time and time again, strangers, friends, and colleagues tilt their heads to one side, look at us, confused, and ask us once again to explain what exactly it is that we do.

-I’m travelling around Europe at the moment, seeing new places and visiting old friends.
+I’m traveling around Europe at the moment, seeing new places and visiting old friends.
 It’s exciting seeing how everyone has and hasn’t changed over the years, but I keep finding myself dreading that “so what do you do these days?” question.

 How do I explain to them that, since I last saw them, I’ve completed my first degree in French, German, and Slovenian, completed a second degree in sociolinguistics, worked in event management, been a seminar teacher, helped my dad start a weight management business, interned as an education worker, worked as a support worker, freelanced as an illustrator, and who knows what else?